Jakob201/Jakob201/README.md

 Hi there 👋

-I’m Cie, a passionate developer who loves building, learning, and exploring new technologies.
+I’m Jakob, a passionate developer who loves building, learning, and exploring new technologies.
 I enjoy writing clean and efficient code, solving challenging problems, and turning ideas into reality.

 ## 🚀 What I’m working on